openturns/openturns/python/doc/theory/meta_modeling/chaos_basis.rst

 :math:`T_i`, usually referred to as an *isoprobabilistic transformation* (see :ref:`isoprobabilistic_transformation` for details on this topic).
-The set of standardized random variables reads:
+The set of standardized random variables is:

 .. math::
     :label: PC_isotransfo